Feedback from Guests, the things people love about my home!:

 2. The stairs inside are open plan!
 This is very open and modern,and the steps are wide, but.....there's no handrail, No problems to date but worth mentioning for guests with older members of the party or those with young children!
 We do have a baby gate though and are more than happy to put it up for you.
 Handrail is on its way!...

-3. It's not posh round here!
+4. It's not posh round here!
 It's safe (always lots of people around!), and the house a beautiful oasis of calm, but it's gritty old Dublin City outside!
 There are other much posher parts of the city, but I personally love the real feel of my neighbourhood.
 The ethnic diversity, the proximity to the centre and great transport links, all the amazing historical places nearby and all the handy little family owned shops ranging from convenience stores to bakeries, thrift shops, bike shops, green grocers, hardware, beauty salons and more!
-In comparison to other areas, give me Dublin's North Side inner city any day, I love it!
+Give me Dublin's North side inner city any day, I love it!

 And My Own Description:

-The downstairs bright, spacious double bedroom has underfloor heating under large Romanesque tiles, as does the mosaic tiled family bathroom, which includes separate bath and shower.
+The two downstairs bright, spacious double bedrooms have underfloor heating under large Romanesque tiles, as does the mosaic tiled family bathroom, which includes separate bath and shower.

 One original inside wall of the house has been stripped to expose Georgian brickwork, a beautiful architectural feature.